DrGlaucous/MIDI2ORG/README.md

 * fixed several potential crashes when entering large force-simplification values
 * fixed the issue where fast songs could receive a "0" tempo (this crashes ORGMaker)
 * updated the method of handling notes (too high or low) out of ORG range
-* parser can now handle dirtier MIDIs (specifically if there are "note.off" events for notes that were never "on" in the first place)
+* parser can now handle dirtier MIDIs (specifically if there are "note.off" events for notes that were never "on" in the first place, or vice-versa)
 * fixed out-of-order events causing the parser to put a note in the next track when it didn't need to
+* The drum channel parser now starts adding drums at track 0 instead of track 8.
+This means it can handle more drums, but they'll use note tracks, too.
 #### Version 1.0.1
 * support for all 3 binary MIDI types
 * drum track handling